Stanley Gardner pleads not guilty in Ashland murder case involving his son - NewsBreak

 RELATED PEOPLE

+Nowhere to hide: Port Clinton dominates Toledo Rogers from start to finish

-Bellevue's defense was a brick wall that stopped Start cold, resulting in a 46-0 victory in Ohio high school football on September 16.
-Bellevue darted in front of Start 8-0 to begin the second quarter.
+Port Clinton tested the scoreboard lights while lighting up Toledo Rogers 47-16 for an Ohio high school football victory on September 16.
+Port Clinton stormed in front of Toledo Rogers 21-0 to begin the second quarter.

 IN THIS ARTICLE